JuilletMikael/Labs/Labo01/Labo01_EnvironmentSetup.md

 ```
 AWS Command Line Interface (AWS CLI) is an open source tool that enables you to interact with AWS services using commands in your command-line shell.
 Shoud include sso authentification and then connect with the aws connexion command.
+CLI utility lets you talk to api without coding, a kind of administration.
+Once you've started a machine, you need to use another client.

 https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html
 ```